Wednesday, December 22, 2010

 Although social sites are numerous and constantly changing, there are some big names you should know.
 These are among the most commonly used social platforms in academic life and the places where you are most likely to find your students, colleagues, and peers.

-is a microblogging platform, a space to share with your followers (subscribers) "what's happening" in 140 characters or less.
+Twitter is a microblogging platform, a space to share with your followers (subscribers) "what's happening" in 140 characters or less.
 In your profile, you can include a picture, your name, your location, a link to your website or blog, and a short (160 characters or less) biographical sketch.
 There are numerous Christian Twitter accounts where you can follow musicians, pastors, and churches to see what's going on.
 Some accounts you might enjoy include "Rev Run Wisdom," "Rick Warren," and my friend the "Undercover Nun."
 Even long-dead pastor Charles Spurgeon has a Twitter account where his thoughts and quotes are shared!

-Facebook, and many of them have profiles there.
+Most academics have heard of Facebook, and many of them have profiles there.
 It is probably the most used avenue for social networking, having long since surpassed MySpace in popularity.
 Your students hang out there a lot, making it a good place to interact with them outside of the classroom.
 Some profs set up course pages to encourage communication, and you can find out what is happening around campus.
 Keep up with popular culture references and find the people YOU went to high school and college with, too!

 Blogs, or "web logs," are best described as online journals.
 You're reading one right now.
 Blogs are easy to set up and can be useful for promoting both your personal and professional interests.
 Share your Christian walk through your posts, then link the address in your Twitter and Facebook profiles.
 Link to blogs you find inspiring, and comment on them.
 Blogger, WordPress, TypePad, and other free platforms are easy to set up and maintain.
 You can use them for free or pay for advanced features and personal hosting.

-Flickr is designed for sharing photos, LinkedIn highlights professional networking, Ravelry is home to knitters and crocheters, and Goodreads encourages you to recommend and discuss books.
+There are also sites with more specific focuses.
+For instance, Flickr is designed for sharing photos, LinkedIn highlights professional networking, Ravelry is home to knitters and crocheters, and Goodreads encourages you to recommend and discuss books.

 What on earth does this have to do with my faith?